tastytea/hashboot/README.md

 * Place hashboot anywhere in $PATH
 * Install the appropriate init script
 * If applicable, copy kernel-hook to /etc/kernel/post{inst,rm}.d/zzz-hashboot (make sure it is called after all other hooks)
+* To generate the manpage, install asciidoc and run `build_manpage.sh`.

 # Usage
 * First run creates a configuration file.
 Use bitmask to select desired checkroutines